w3f/educhain/docs/sub0-reset-2024.md

 After the parachain is onboarded

 - (Easy) Produce the first parachain block on-demand

+Integrations with System chains

+- (Easy) [Establish a communication channel](#establish-hrmp-channel-with-asset-hub) with Paseo Asset Hub
+- (Intermediate) Register the parachain native token as a foreign asset on Paseo Asset Hub

+More tinkering to do!

 - (Intermediate) Add a new pallet to the parachain runtime
 - (Advanced) Perform a runtime upgrade

-Integrations with System chains

-- (Easy) Establish a channel with Paseo Asset Hub
-- (Intermediate) Register the parachain native token as a foreign asset on Paseo Asset Hub

 ### Register a ParaID